- Ford rises after strong earnings

 - Tesla tracks best day in over a month

-Ford Motor Co (F.N) jumped 4.0% to hit a more than three-week high as it lifted its profit forecast for the year, while KFC-owner Yum Brands Inc (YUM.N) rose 5.2% after beating expectations for quarterly sales. read more
+Among upbeat reports on Thursday, Ford Motor Co (F.N) jumped 3.7% as it lifted its profit forecast for the year, while KFC-owner Yum Brands Inc (YUM.N) rose 5.9% after beating expectations for quarterly sales. read more

-Still, economically sensitive S&P indexes including financials (.SPSY), miners (.SPLRCM) and energy (.SPNY) jumped more than 1%, a day after the Federal Reserve said it was not yet time to start withdrawing its massive pandemic-era monetary stimulus. read more
+On Wednesday, the Federal Reserve said it was not yet time to start withdrawing its massive monetary stimulus. read more

-The real-estate sector (.SPLRCR) - generally considered a defensive play - hit a record high as the Fed also said there was "very little support" for cutting the $40 billion in monthly purchases of mortgage-backed securities "earlier" than the $80 billion in Treasuries.
+The S&P 500 real estate sector (.SPLRCR) hit a record high.
+The Fed said there was "very little support" for cutting the $40 billion in monthly purchases of mortgage-backed securities "earlier" than the $80 billion in Treasuries.

-The S&P index recorded 71 new 52-week highs and one new low, while the Nasdaq recorded 88 new highs and 26 new lows.
+The S&P 500 posted 75 new 52-week highs and 1 new low; the Nasdaq Composite recorded 97 new highs and 40 new lows.